-Number of women in Swiss labor market more than doubled in half century
+Number of women in Swiss labour market more than doubled in half century

 In Swiss families, although men are becoming more involved in household tasks, inequalities within couples increase when a child arrives.

-Overall, the labor market (including both men and women) in Switzerland grew from 2.8 million to 4.8 million people between 1970 and 2023.
+Overall, the labour market (including both men and women) in Switzerland grew from 2.8 million to 4.8 million people between 1970 and 2023.
 According to FSO statistics, men made up 53.3% of the working population in 2023 with 2.5 million individuals.
 And the proportion of part-time work among them has also risen sharply: from 4.1% in 1970 to 19.6% last year.
 Together, men and women increased the proportion of the population working part-time from 12.7% to 37.6%.

 Translated from German by DeepL/jdp